mdn/yari/.github/PULL_REQUEST_TEMPLATE.md

   1. Read the Community Participation Guidelines: https://www.mozilla.org/about/governance/policies/participation/
   2. Ensure that there is an open issue for the problem you're solving, or create it first: https://github.com/mdn/yari/issues/new/choose
   3. Fork the repository and create your branch from `main`.
-  4. Run `yarn` in the repository root.
+  4. Run `npm install` in the repository root.
   5. Make sure to sign all your commits: https://docs.github.com/authentication/managing-commit-signature-verification/signing-commits
 -->